wkillerud/some-sass/CONTRIBUTING.md

 npm test
 ```

+For the documentation you need [mdbook](https://rust-lang.github.io/mdBook/guide/installation.html).
+If you're on macOS and use [Homebrew](https://brew.sh) you can `brew install mdbook`.

 ### If using VS Code

 Go to the _Run and Debug_ pane in VS Code and run _Launch extension_.
 Rebuild the project and restart the debugging session to see changes take effect.